elraffa/itchallenge/README.md

 ## Todo

 I have aimed to resolve the basic requirements for the assignment.
-With some more time to complete I could try to resolve the extras suggested, such as authorization, add a second model, etc.
+With some more time to complete I could try to resolve the extras suggested, such as authorization, add a second model, improvements to the UI, etc.